Mona Demaidi: Experience

 Mona Demaidi is the founder of STEMpire which is powered by PALMEC International.
 STEMpire empower future innovators through STEM education, bootcamps, and hackathons.
 In addition, Dr Mona is the chairwoman and advisory board member of Intersect Innovation Hub which is powered by Bank of Palestine.
-Also, Demaidi plays an important role in the IEEE Palestine Subsection as she's the chairwoman, Student Branch Counselor and a previous judge at the end of 2019.
+Also, Demaidi plays an important role in the IEEE Palestine Subsection as chairwoman, Student Branch Counselor and a previous judge at the end of 2019.
 In addition to that, she was or currently is a judge in several foundations including the Hult Prize Foundation, flow accelerator and Code Your Future.
 Mona is also a co-founder for VTech Road and a Co-managing director for Girls in Tech, Inc. Demaidi is the Chairwoman of the Institute of Electrical and Electronics Engineers in Palestine and was the first woman to be granted an award from the Institute of Electrical and Electronics Engineers (senior membership).
 She also became the co-managing director for Girls in Tech in Palestine.
 Demaidi is also a researcher as she has issued six journal papers and a book Terminological Ontology Evaluator in eLearning on constructing online learning platforms using machine learning.
 Mona Demaidi developed the National Artificial Intelligence Strategy for Palestine in 2022.